-Weiner, a Democrat, was the representative for New York’s 9th congressional district from 1999 to 2011.
+Weiner was the representative for New York’s 9th congressional district as a Democrat.
+He served from 1999 to 2011.

 Weiner is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Weiner sponsored and cosponsored.
+The chart is based on the bills Weiner sponsored and cosponsored from Jan 4, 2007 to Jan 1, 2013.
 See full analysis methodology.

 Weiner was the primary sponsor of 1 bill that was enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).